 Assessment and placement is required of all new curriculum students unless exempt by a waiver.
 Placement testing is also required for non-matriculated students planning to enroll in an English or mathematics course, a course that is heavily based in English or mathematics (i.e. Chemistry, Physics, etc.), and is strongly encouraged for non-matriculated students planning to complete multiple courses during a semester.
 Transfer students will not be required to test if proficiency is documented by official transcripts.
-The placement test assesses a student's skills in writing, reading, and math and identifies which course or courses best fit the student's skill level
+The placement test assesses a student's skills in writing, reading, and math and identifies which course or courses best fit the student's skill level.

 Students must achieve a satisfactory score in the discipline to be able to register for a college-level course in mathematics or English.
-Students scoring below satisfactory may remediate independently of the College or enroll in college-preparatory courses in mathematics, English or reading at Penn Highlands.
+Students scoring below college-ready may remediate independently of the College or enroll in college-preparatory courses in mathematics, English or reading at Penn Highlands.
 Students are encouraged to prepare for placement testing by reviewing sample test questions and test subject resources.
-This information is available in the Student Success Center or the Admissions Office.

-Assessment for writing, reading, and math is mandatory.
-However, the student may qualify for a placement test waiver for one or more of these areas by the following means:
+Students may qualify for a placement test waiver for one or more means: Waiver Options.